LeonardoResearchGroup/NetInt/README.md

 ## Motivation ##

 NetInt was originally developed to analyze financial communities of bank clients clustered by their money transactions.
 Our initial attempt was to visualize the dataset in [Gephi](https://gephi.org/), but even with professional GPUs it didn't display efficiently the hundreds of thousands of graph elements, therefore we decided to prototype our own graph visualization solution.
 Moreover, we were interested in community detection and financial analysis of the resulting communities, therefore we needed to subset the graph and display the results relative to each community.
-All these things are possible in Gephi, but the process to get the result is tedious, specially when you load large graphs.
+All these things are possible in Gephi, but when you work with large graphs getting the result is tedious.

 Caveat: NetInt doesn't do community detection itself.
 It relies on third party community detection libraries such as iGraph in R. What it does is to subset the graph in subgraphs using JUNG and display them all at once in an interactive manner.

 ## Main functionalities ##

+### Fast community visualization of large graphs ###

+Netint does not show the whole graph at once.
+It starts displaying a top tier of the graph and progresively unpacks portions on demand.
+To do so, during the graph loading process the user is asked to select a clustering attribute from the list of vertices' categorical attributes.
+Netint creates containers for each category, inserts in each container the corresponding nodes, and displays only the containers.

+However, if the selected attribute has many values, the loading process could be lengthy.

 ### Graphical user interface ###